 IMPORTANT!
 For pregnant women and nursing mothers, the need for the substance should be multiplied by 1.5 times.

-All vitamins are divided into two groups mentioned above.
-In order for them to be fully assimilated by the body and bring benefits, it is important to remember this fact.
+All vitamins are divided into two groups indicated above.
+In order for them to be fully absorbed by the body and bring benefits, it is important to remember this fact.

-Fat soluble accumulate in the body and require the presence of fats for storage and metabolism, water soluble almost not deposited and excreted with water.
-Therefore, when consuming foods to saturate the body with vitamins A, D, E, K, fill the dish with at least a little oil.
+Fat soluble accumulate in the body and require the presence of fats for storage and metabolism, water-soluble are almost not deposited and are excreted with water.
+Therefore, when consuming foods to saturate the body with vitamins A, D, E, K, season the dish with at least a small amount of oil.

-4. What other conclusions can be drawn from the above table?
+4. What other conclusions can be drawn from the table above?

-Proper nutritional management is critical to maintaining good health.
-The common foods that we eat every day often fail to meet the need for micronutrients and vitamins.
+Thoughtful nutritional planning is critical to maintaining good health.
+Regular foods that we eat every day are often unable to meet the need for microelements and vitamins.

-Let's give an example: to meet the daily need for vitamin A, you will need to eat 12 eggs, drink 10 liters of store milk, eat 3 kg. cottage cheese or 1.5 kg. cheese.
-Naturally, this is unlikely and it is better to pay attention to more saturated foods, such as beef liver (calculated above) or cod liver - about 60 g.
+Here's an example: To meet the daily requirement for vitamin A, you will need to eat 12 eggs, drink 10 liters of store-bought milk, and eat 3 kg. cottage cheese or 1.5 kg. cheese.
+Naturally, this is unlikely and it is better to pay attention to richer products, such as beef liver (calculated above) or cod liver - approximately 60 g.

-In connection with the above, in order to provide the body with the necessary substances, it is recommended to take vitamin complexes in combination with good nutrition. read the article on the site.
+In connection with the above, to provide the body with the necessary substances, it is recommended to take vitamin complexes in combination with a nutritious diet. read the article on the website.

-All figures shown in the table are average or approximate, since the vitamin content in each product may vary.
-It depends on the variety of vegetables and fruits, their storage conditions, subsequent culinary processing or the canning process in production.
+All figures indicated in the table are average or approximate, since the vitamin content of each product may vary.
+This depends on the variety of vegetables and fruits, their storage conditions, subsequent culinary processing or the canning process in production.

 6. What to eat with what?